 Elbow Arthroscopy

 As in other joints, arthroscopy of the elbow involves the use of fiberoptics and a tiny camera that is inserted through small incisions or portals.
 Magnified pictures from the camera are projected onto a television monitor in the operating suite.
-When the procedure is employed to treat an injured or diseased joint, the orthopaedic surgeon inserts miniaturized surgical instruments through an additional portal.
+When the procedure is employed to treat an injured or diseased joint, the orthopedic surgeon inserts miniaturized surgical instruments through an additional portal.

 In contrast to traditional surgery, using large incisions to open the joint, there is no injury to surrounding soft tissues with arthroscopy.
 Moreover, the technique allows the surgeon to view the elbow joint from multiple angles, allowing for a more thorough evaluation.